The ProForm 550R Rower has a unique design that would look great in any home gym.

 Resistance Type

 Air rowers operate by pulling a handle and spinning a fan flywheel.
-As the flywheel spins, air is sucked into the flywheel housing and creates resistance.
+As the flywheel spins, air is sucked into the flywheel housing which then provides resistance.

 The faster you spin the flywheel, the more air is brought into the housing and the more resistance is created.